neuro-inc/platform-docs/first-steps/collaborative-development.md

 This will upload data from your local folder to the `cifar-10` folder on platform storage.
 {% endtab %}

-{% tab title="Web APP" %}
+{% tab title="Console" %}
 To upload your data via web application, open "files" application and drag & drop your data into the needed folder, or click "upload" button.
 {% endtab %}
 {% endtabs %}

 After you have your files uploaded to the platform storage, you can share them with your teammates.
-Sharing is implemented differently in the CLI and the Web UI.
+Sharing is implemented differently in the CLI and the Apolo Console.

 {% tabs %}
 {% tab title="CLI" %}